O JARGON BUSTER

 - Mountain Marathon

-usually two events in consecutive days with aggregate time counting.
+mountains, usually two events in consecutive days with

 amidst other non-orienteering events.